Signature Collection Bars

 Cole Bar's Red Snapper at The St. Regis New York.
 Photo: Bruce Buck

-King Cole Bar at The St. Regis New York
+King Cole Bar & Salon at The St. Regis New York

 2 E. 55th St., 212-753-4500, Midtown East, Manhattan

 Legend has it the Bloody Mary had its American debut at this Midtown watering hole.
 Here, it's called the Red Snapper.
-Located in the posh St. Regis hotel and renovated in fall 2013 (adding space, a modern design touch and a greater emphasis on dining), the bar's dignified setting befits its historical pedigree.
-A clientele of businesspeople, celebrities and other regulars have found that the beautiful surroundings—highlighted by a famous Maxfield Parrish mural—and warm vibe make the King Cole Bar the ideal place for a good drink and great conversation.
+Located in the posh St. Regis hotel and renovated in fall 2013 (adding space, a modern design touch and a greater emphasis on dining), the bar's edgily dignified setting befits its historical pedigree.
+A clientele of businesspeople, celebrities and other regulars have found that the beautiful surroundings—highlighted by a famous Maxfield Parrish mural—and warm vibe make the King Cole Bar & Salon the ideal place for a good drink and great conversation.
 In addition to a full bar, the venue offers an extensive menu, including a grand royal seafood platter, macaroni with fennel sausage and grilled lamb merguez with grapes; the lunch menu features a selection of sandwiches in addition to other main plates.

 The London Bar at The London NYC.
 Photo: Joseph Anthony